wp-plugins/gallerylink/readme.txt

 Tags: audio,feed,feeds,flash,gallery,html5,image,images,list,music,photo,photos,picture,pictures,rss,shortcode,video,xml
 Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 3.1
+Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Output as a gallery by find the file extension and directory specified.
+Output as a gallery from the directory or the media library.

 == Description ==

-Create a playlist (music, pictures, videos, document) of data in the directory below the specified, GalleryLink displays Pages by passing the data to various software.
+GalleryLink outputs as a gallery from the directory.

+* Directory name and file name support for multi-byte character.

+GalleryLink outputs as a gallery from the media library.

+* Support the classification of the category.
+Use the caption of the media library, and are classified.

+(Photos, music, videos, documents) data that is supported.

-If you want to use the data on the Media Library, please use the [MediaLink](http://wordpress.org/plugins/medialink/).
+If you want to use only the data of the media library, please use the [MediaLink](http://wordpress.org/plugins/medialink/).

+In the media uploader, you may not be able to upload by the environment of server.
+That's when the files are large.
+If you want to upload to the media library without having to worry about the file size, please use the [Media from FTP](http://wordpress.org/plugins/media-from-ftp/).

 You write and use short codes to page.

-Directory name and file name support for multi-byte character.

 Bundled software and function